ggarcia01/project_euler/README.md

 Project Euler is a set of computational challenges, which can be found at https://projecteuler.net/.

-In this repo, I will be attempting to solve one challenge a day using Python v 3.7.
+In this repo, I will attempt to solve these challenges using Python v 3.7.